 This is the best way to get into the mind of your customer, and quickly understand whether you are on the right track with your business.

 Your biggest ally here will be tools like LinkedIn as well as seeing which businesses are currently advertising vacancies that fall into your niche.

 There are a number of tools and techniques you can use to develop a target lead list for your sales outreach.

-If you know what kinds of employers you are targeting, then it should be relatively straightforward to figure out where online they hang out and start targeting them with digital ads.
+2. Digital Advertising – if you know what kinds of employers you are targeting, then it should be relatively straightforward to figure out where online they hang out and start targeting them with digital ads.

 Digital advertising is a great way to build brand awareness and make sales outreach conversations easier.